jdede/inet-showcases/_docs/wireless/ratecontrol/index.md

 transmission rate is lowered.
 When a number of packets are sent without loss, the rate is increased.

-INET has different rate control models, such as `ARFRateControl`, `AARFRateControl` and `OnoeRateControl`.
+INET has different rate control models, such as `ArfRateControl`, `AarfRateControl` and `OnoeRateControl`.

 ### The network